fansha1994/DS18-Unit3-Sprint1-Challenge-Moe/README.md

 Answer both of these questions (baseline ~5 sentences) here in text.

-# when you review a code you learn something new, and you can fix your problems too
+### when you review a code you learn something new, and you can fix your problems too
-# when you look at other codes, you get new ideas
+### when you look at other codes, you get new ideas

-# containers can hold alot defferent of packages, which can help to orgnize all the different codes
+### containers can hold alot defferent of packages, which can help to orgnize all the different codes
-# and libraries
+### and libraries. it can help programmers to work in a different copmuters, and by using containers
+### the software will not run differently if you work in the same envairment

 ### Part 8 - Turn it in!